flame-engine/flame/packages/flame/lib/src/ai/README.md

 Most of the code in this directory was ported from [gdxAI] project by libGDX, licensed under Apache v2.0.
 The text of the license is given below.

+For now, all ai-related code in Flame should be considered experimental, and its API may change multiple times before the next release.

 -------
 ```text